rishabkumar7/the-devops-guide/ci-cd/README.md

 ## Continuos Deployment

-Although it varies from team to team, Continuous Deployment will refer to code that, when integrated, is also deployed automatically to the live production site of the app.
-There's no human intervention, and only a failed test will prevent a new change to be deployed to production.The reason this and Continuous Delivery are often both included in CD is because typical CI/CD pipelines will include both, and they both compliment each other.
+Continuous Deployment refers to code that, when integrated/merged, is deployed automatically to the productions environment of the app.
+There's no human intervention, amd only a failed test will prevent a new change/feature to be deployed to production.
+The reason this and Continuous Delivery are often both included in CD is because typical CI/CD pipelines will include both, and they both compliment each other.

 ## Steps in a CI-CD Pipeline